-TUMO is pleased to announce the third annual Vahé & Lucie Awards!
-As 2020 unfolds with unprecedented change, this program is more important than ever.
+TUMO is pleased to announce the fourth annual Vahé & Lucie Awards!
 Geared towards sparking creativity and innovation, the competition is open to TUMO students and alumni in five different categories: Arts, Technology, Music, Film and Photography.

-- Submissions in the Arts category can include, but are not limited to, visual arts, graphic design, illustration, video, performance or conceptual art.
+- Submissions in the Arts category can include, but are not limited to visual arts, graphic design, illustration, literature, video, performance art or conceptual art.

-- Submissions in the Music category can include, but are not limited to, recordings of an original song, works of music and conceptual audio art.
+- Submissions in the Music category can include, but are not limited to recordings of an original song, works of music or conceptual audio art.

 - Submissions in the Film category can include, but are not limited to, feature or documentary films, film art and animation.